kenmd/ddd-csharp/README.md

   - Mutable
   - act as a wrapper of Value Object
 * Value Object (Money): Structural equality (and Reference equality)
-  - No ID field (do not have its own table)
+  - No ID field (do not have its own table) => column in parent entity table
   - Immutable
-  - belong to Entity - Money cannot live without SnackMachine
+  - life time belong to Entity - Money cannot live without SnackMachine

 __Tips__